agc93/ClickTwice/docfx/doc/appdetailspage.md

 pack.PublishApp(projectPath).To("./artifacts/publish");
 ```

 Where `"TemplatePackage"` is the NuGet package ID of your chosen template.
-You can optionally a source as well, for use with private NuGet repositories.
+You can optionally provide a source as well, for use with private NuGet repositories.
 In addition to specifying a template name as above, you can also provide a `FileInfo` object to use a local `nupkg` file for your template.

+> The `AppDetailsPageHandler` requires both a standard manifest (`.cltw`) **and** an `app.info` file.
+The handler will not run without both.

 ## Template packages

 As outlined in the [Templating documentation](/doc/templating.html), ClickTwice templates are simply a NuGet package full of static files and any number of `*.cshtml` Razor view files.

+When the handler is run, it will copy all static content into the publish directory (see below), and will then run any `.cshtml` files through the Razor compiler, generating `.html` files in the same relative location.

+> ClickTwice template packages do not require any special metadata, but are often prefixed with `ClickTwice.Templates`.

 ### Web files